top of page

 But first, here is my warning: SPOILER ALERT!

-Yes, Contact is a first-contact-with-aliens story, as the name suggests.
-Sagan was passionate about the subject, after all, so of course he would write a first-contact sci-fi book.
+Yes, Contact is a first contact-with-aliens story, as the name suggests.
+Sagan was passionate about the subject, so of course he would write this kind of book.
 The catch is that he was not a sci-fi writer.
-He was a prolific and outstanding scientist and science writer.
+He was a prolific and outstanding scientist and science communicator.
 Yet, Sagan ventured into fiction, and the result is as beautiful as his scientific prose.

-The other themes are science and spirituality.
+The other theme of the story is science and spirituality.
 Ellie perfectly represents the skeptic scientist, borderline disrespectful to anyone who brings any type of immaterial belief into the science table.
-And yet, Ellie herself has her share of otherworldly beliefsshe is searching for extraterrestrial intelligent beings, after all.
-And this seemingly hypocrisy plays a huge role in Ellie’s arc, who comes to accept that she has beliefs that she can not justify.
+And yet, Ellie herself has her share of otherworldly beliefs, she is searching for extraterrestrial intelligent beings, after all.
+And this seemingly hypocrisy plays a huge role in Ellie’s arc, who comes to accept that she has beliefs that she cannot rationally justify.

 What does the novel tell us?